cylondata/twister2/docs/docs/compatibility/python.md

 sidebar_label: Python API
 ---

-The Python API for twister2 provides scientific computing community and data scientists the ability to write and submit jobs to Twister2 using their fav
+The Python API provides the ability to define Twister2 TSet jobs in python.

 ## Getting Started